 Execute docker-compose from orchestration folder

-Access localhost:4200 from ther browser to reach Portal main UI
+Access localhost:4200 from their browser to reach Portal main UI

 How to use